NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## How to use the program

-Users can choose the final number the sequence adds up to by modifing the varible "num".
+The user can choose the final number the sequence adds up to by modifing the varible "num".

-Users can choose verification range by modifing first virable and second virable of the function "verify".
+The user can choose verification range by modifing first virable and second virable of the function "verify".

-Users can use the program by clicking the run button(F5).
+The user can use the program by clicking the run button(F5).

 ## Example
 When num = 1000,and the verification range is from 990 to 1000.